Kim Fowley: 1980s

 In the 1980s Fowley moved to Australia where he announced that he was "looking for the new Beatles or ABBA".
 His search turned up power pop band Beathoven who were still under a recording contract with EMI.
 Changing their name to the Innocents, he secured a new record deal with Trafalgar Records and produced several songs for the group.
 They too became a cult band in later bootlegs/reissues.
 Fowley produced the first demos for the iconic power pop band, Candy, which featured Gilby Clarke and Kyle Vincent.
 Vincent was Fowley's personal assistant.
 Producer Fowley and attorney David Chatfield recorded the first album for Steel Breeze at Rusk studios in Hollywood and got Steel Breeze their recording contract with RCA.
 Casey Kasem, on the edition of March 12, 1983, of American Top 40, describes how Fowley discovered Steel Breeze while going through approximately 1200 demo tapes that were about to be discarded by a local Hollywood nightclub, Madame Wong's.
-"You Don't Want Me Anymore" was the first single from the band's self-titled album and quickly jumped into the Top 20 on the Billboard Hot 100 supported by a video that was a favorite of early MTV, and peaked at # 16.
+"You Don't Want Me Anymore" was the first single from the band's self-titled album and quickly jumped into the Top 20 on the Billboard Hot 100 supported by a video that was a favorite of early MTV, and peaked at No. 16.
 The next single, "Dreamin' Is Easy", also made it into the Top 40.

 In 1984, still owning rights to the name "the Runaways", Fowley rebuilt the image around Gayle Welch, an unknown teenager from New Zealand.
 Adding Denise Prior, Missy Bonilla (then a typist for Denny Diante at what was CBS Records) and Cathy DiAmber (Catherine Dombrowski) with David Carr on keyboards, a Chicago guitarist Bill Millay and numerous session musicians.
 Fowley, assisted by New Zealander Glenn Holland, sought to cash in on the fame of the former Runaways members who had gone on to significant success in their individual solo careers.
 In 1985, he returned to the United States and recorded further songs with the Innocents' David Minchin.

 In 1986, Fowley spotted the band Shanghai (consisting of Eric Leach and Taz Rudd of Symbol Six, Brent Muscat of Faster Pussycat, Patrick Muzingo, and Todd Muscat of Decry) at the Troubadour.
 After seeing their performance he asked, "Are you ready to make a record?!"
 They immediately moved in with Fowley and began writing and recording songs.
 David Libert, Alice Cooper's ex-road manager and agent for George Clinton and Parliament Funkadelic, was recruited to come in to handle the day-to-day babysitting chores.
 Shanghai played the reopening of the Whisky a Go Go in April 1986 with Guns N' Roses and Faster Pussycat.
 Their last show was at the Scream in Los Angeles in 1987.